-How do you feel about the mission, project and name that you have chosen for your project?
+► How do you feel about the mission, project and name that you have chosen for your project?
 These are just for today's workshop, but how would it be to apply these projects for real in your community?

 Discuss for 5-10 minutes.
 It's helpful to have people feeling inspired about what they could accomplish in the community before going to the community commitment.
+Choose 1 project for the following exercises.

-Now we're going to do some more exercises.
-For the exercises, we will need a project manager for each of the projects we mentioned above.
-Who will be the project managers?
+► Now we're going to do some more exercises.
+For the exercises, we will choose one project.
+We now need a project manager for the project we mentioned above.
+Who will be the project manager?